The End of the Road (1954 film): Plot

-A veteran worker at the Jericho Works strongly resists when he has retirement forced upon him by his employers.
+Mick-Mack, a veteran employee at the Jericho Works strongly resists when he has retirement forced upon him by his employers.
 He says he will retire when he is 90.
 All he has to show is a small clock as a retirement present which he places on the family mantelpiece.

-Mick-Mack lives with his son and his wife, and their young son Barnaby ("Barny").

-Mick-Mack takes a job as night watchman at the Jericho Works.
-Meanwhile his son is fired for being late to work.
-The works decide that only Mick-Mack can resolve the troubles they are having in the electroplating section.

-Mick-Mack discovers it is drops of honey (from bees in the roof) which are ruining the process.
+After retirement he takes a job as night watchman at the works.
+The employers decide that only Mick-Mack can resolve the troubles they are having in the electroplating section.
+He discovers it is drops of honey, from bees in the roof, which are ruining the process.